jaefarnc/nwlab/docs/pfsense/switch.md

 ## Step 3: Access the Switch Management Portal

 1. Open **Firefox** and go to `http://192.168.1.10` to access the switch's management portal.
+2. The username and password to login to the portal are 'admin'.

 ### Step 4: Create VLANs